Nadolina/Rapid-curation-2.0/README.md

 3. The rapid-curation scripts replace 'Scaffold' with 'SUPER' for the painted chromosomes, and rename the X and Y as SUPER_X and SUPER_Y - we will need to  replicate this.
 It doesn't seem like the names can be changed in the AGP prior to imposing the corrected agp on a fasta to generate the final fasta - scaffolds that are joined appear to get lost as a result.
 4. The ability to open two pretextview windows, for comparison of pre-/post-curation maps.
 I fear my computer would promptly melt though.
 5. Need to sort the fasta before plotting pretextmap - gfastats <fasta> --sort ascending.
 This will require another file to track these movments.
 Perhaps just a GFA?
 Will require a renaming function in that case if we intend to keep to a gfa.
 6. Generating the chromosome file that is necessary for NCBI submissions.
+Will need to be able to double check for unloc pieces.

 ## FAQ